Diarrhea in Dogs

-In most cases, diarrhea is a problem that can be resolved by your veterinarian.
+In most cases, diarrhea is a problem that will go away on its own, or can be resolved by consulting your veterinarian.
 However, there’s no permanent “cure” that will prevent your dog from ever having diarrhea again.

 Some causes of diarrhea in dogs may be contagious to other dogs; if you have other dogs in the household, ask your veterinarian about the possibility of contagion.

-There are a few causes of diarrhea that are theoretically zoonotic, such as giardia; however, it’s extremely unlikely that other pets or people in the household will contract the cause of your dog’s diarrhea.
+There are a few causes of diarrhea that are potentially transmissible to humans, such as giardia; however, it’s extremely unlikely that people in the household will contract the cause of your dog’s diarrhea.
 But of course, it’s always smart to maintain good hygiene around any animal that is sick.

 The cost of treatment for diarrhea in dogs will include a vet visit, but can vary after that depending on how many tests are needed to diagnose the cause.
 (If your vet can pinpoint a reason simply by talking to you, a diagnosis may require fewer tests.)
 You may incur additional fees if medications and follow-up visits are necessary.